christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 | **Asii of Bactria** | Kushans/Tochari | Bactria/Afghanistan | Tarkhu-As = "Ruler-As"; Shaonano Shao | c.
 1st–3rd c.
 CE |
 | **Asii of Macedon** | Ateas/Argeads | Macedon/Thrace | Ata-as = "Father-As"; Alexander = Asander | c.
 429–339 BCE |

+The Flavian-Vatican 'damnatio memoriae' operation attempted to erase the Asii from the historical record.
+But the coins still say As.
+The Jats still say Asinder.
+The Ossetians still call themselves As.
+The Russians are still the Roxolani—the "Shining Asii".
+And the river Narmada still flows from the Asii mountains to the Asii sea.

 ---

 ## Chapter 3: Timeline: The Proto-Indo-European (Aryan) Hegemony